River Conwy: Culture and history

 The scattered communities along the Conwy valley have ancient traditions with archeological evidence of habitation back to the Stone Age.
 The Romans occupied this area up to 400 AD and there has been continuous habitation since that time.
-The valley is home to two of the oldest churches in Wales, those at Llanrhychwyn and Llangelynin, which respectively date back to the 11th and 12th centuries.
+The valley is home to two of the oldest churches in Wales, those at Llanrhychwyn and Llangelynnin, which respectively date back to the 11th and 12th centuries.

 Much of the Conwy valley was laid waste in the Wars of the Roses by the Earl of Pembroke, under the orders of Edward IV, the Yorkist king, following a Lancastrian attack on the town of Denbigh in 1466.

-At the mouth of the Conwy as it discharges into Conwy Bay is the town of Conwy with its World Heritage Site castle — Conwy Castle and two famous bridges.
+At the mouth of the Conwy as it discharges into Conwy Bay is the town of Conwy with its World Heritage Site castle – Conwy Castle and two famous bridges.
 One of the earliest suspension bridges by Thomas Telford now carries a footpath whilst Robert Stephenson's tubular iron bridge still carries the main Holyhead to London railway line.
 A third bridge now takes road traffic, and more recently still the A55 now runs in a tunnel under the estuary.